mmhs013/pyHomogeneity/Paper/paper.md

 \sigma = \text{standard deviation} = \sqrt{ \frac{1}{n} \sum_{i=1}^n \left(x_i - \bar{x} \right)^2} \\
 \end{equation*}

-The maximum absulate value of S(k) is referred to as the probable change-point at k-th data.
+The maximum absulate value of $S(k)$ is referred to as the probable change-point at $k$-th data.
 [@buishand1982some] proposed four different methods to check the statistical significance of this homogeneity test.
 These four methods are -

-**_Q test:_**  In this method, calculate Q as using the equation below and estimate critical values for the test statistic using the given table by [@buishand1982some] or using Monte Carlo simulation.
+**_Q test:_**  In this method, calculate $Q$ as using the equation below and estimate critical values for the test statistic using the given table by [@buishand1982some] or using Monte Carlo simulation.

 \begin{equation*}
 Q = \frac{ \max(S(k))}{ \sqrt{n} }
 \end{equation*}

-**_Range test:_** In this method, calculate the range R using the equation below and estimate critical values for the test-statistic using given table by [@buishand1982some] or using Monte Carlo simulation.
+**_Range test:_** In this method, calculate the range $R$ using the equation below and estimate critical values for the test-statistic using given table by [@buishand1982some] or using Monte Carlo simulation.

 \begin{equation*}
 R = \frac{ \max(S(k)) - \min(S(k))}{ \sqrt{n} }
 \end{equation*}

-**_Likelihood Ratio test:_** the test statistics V(k) is calculated as using the equation below and estimate critical values for the test-statistic using Monte Carlo simulation.
+**_Likelihood Ratio test:_** the test statistics $V(k)$ is calculated as using the equation below and estimate critical values for the test-statistic using Monte Carlo simulation.

 \begin{equation*}
 V = \max \left( \frac{ \lvert S(k) \rvert}{ \sqrt{k(n-k)} } \right)
 \end{equation*}

-**_U Test:_** According to [@buishand1984tests], U statistics is a robust test and good to detect change-point in middle of series.
-The U statistics is calculated as using the equation below and estimate critical values for the test-statistic using the given table by [@buishand1982some] or using Monte Carlo simulation.
+**_U Test:_** According to [@buishand1984tests], $U$ statistics is a robust test and good to detect change-point in middle of series.
+The $U$ statistics is calculated as using the equation below and estimate critical values for the test-statistic using the given table by [@buishand1982some] or using Monte Carlo simulation.

 \begin{equation*}
 U = \frac{1}{n(n+1)} \sum_{i=1}^{n-1} S(k)^2